Haplogroup I-Z63: Archeological Record

+I-Z63 was found in a late 6th Century cemetery in Collegno, Italy, near the city of Torino.
+The Collegno burial site is associated with Gothic and Lombard remains and dated to the late 6th Century.
+The sample CL63 was unusual because in terms of autosomal DNA CL63 was a sole outlier, perhaps someone living in exile but accepted as part of the kinship group.
+CL63 is of subclade I-FT104588, which in turn matches Visigoth sample I41203 found in Bulgaria.
+There is a hypothesis that sample CL63 may be connected with deposed Visigoth King Suintila.
+Other than circumstantial evidence of carbon dated timelines plus aDNA and yDNA genetic data, there is also a genealogical hypothethis that the Swend lineage of medieval Burgheim may descend via the surviving son of Suintila who may have accompanied Langobard Queen Gundeberga in her own escape to Burgheim(Lahr).

 Another I-Z63 archeological find at the Crypta Balbi site in Rome was dated to Late Antiquity (400-600 CE) and reported to be Y-DNA haplogroup I-Y7234.
 Interestingly, Lombard-associated ornaments have been excavated at this site, pointing to connections with central Europe.
 Additionally, five of the seven individuals from this site, including the I-Z63 individual, were classified by ChromoPainter into a cluster with more haplotype sharing with central/northern Europeans.

 Excavated in Hungary, Tiszafüred 798 was a man, associated with the Late Avar cultural group, who lived between 700 and 800 CE during the Medieval Age and was found in the region now known as Majoros-halom, Tiszafüred.
 Likewise Tiszafüred 509 was a man who lived between 800 and 830 CE.
 Both were matched to haplogroup I-S10360.
 Avars, under the rule of a khagan called Bayan, 565 AD, allied with the Longobards and defeated the Germanic Gepides in the Danube Plains.
 In 7th c.
 AD they continued raiding Western Europe.
 They helped the lombard king Grimoald to vanquish a rebellion in Frioul, 663 AD.
 Hence a plausible explanation exists how a haplogroup which is strongly associated with the Gothic migrations is also attached to the Avar cultural group.
 Also found in Hungary was Magyarhomorog 88 who belongs to subclade Y2245/PR683, he was a man who lived between 1000 and 1100 CE during the Medieval Age and was found in the region now known as Kónyadomb, Magyarhomorog, Hungary.